nuts-foundation/nuts-specification/rfc/rfc019-employee-identity-means.md

 After a session has been started by the node, the client application MUST present the user a web page that is hosted by the node.
 The node MUST make sure that the web page is linked to the session and that the give user data can not be altered.
-The web page MUST present the user with a contract as stated in [RFC002](./rfc002-authentication-token.md#5-login-contract) and show which user data will be exposed to the resource server.
+The web page MUST present the user with a dialog that explains user data will be exposed to the resource server.
-The web page MUST also provide a checkbox that requires the user to acknowledge the challenge and confirm the data to be shared.
-The web page MUST present a button that allows the user to submit the response to the node via an HTTP POST call.
+The web page must clearly indicate how the user can confirm and give consent, and how the user can reject the challenge.
 The session identifier used to link the user response to the session MUST be a random secure token with a minimum length of 16 bytes.
 The token lifetime MUST NOT be longer than 15 minutes.